 Your business demands that you achieve one thing more than ever – more perfect orders, more frequently.
 For warehousing, a crucial measurement is the perfect order metric.
 The percentage of perfect orders is, in fact, becoming a prevalent performance measure.

-You will need to enhance your picking process and go for options such as bulk picking.
-There, certainly, will arise a need for better adoption and use of warehouse technology.
+You will need to enhance your picking process and consider options such as bulk picking.
+There will certainly be a need for better adoption and use of warehouse technology.

 5. The Pressure of Seasonal Demand